Emriko/Portfolio/content/posts/particleSystem.md

     Vector4<unsigned int> boolData = {0,0,0,0};
 };
 ```
-With accompanning example
+With an accompanying example

 {{< video src="../../meshInit.mp4" autoplay="false" loop="true" width="800" height="450" >}}

-The start positions is the vertex position of the mesh. vColor is the vertex color if the model supports it, and bool data is.
-The bools are represented by unsigned integers because floats are 4 bytes in hlsl while in c++ they are 1 byte.
-Prefeably this should be wrapped in a way where this is only done when moving the data to the GPU to remove the possibility of user error.
-However the only steps where this data is used is durring the inital setup, and in the hlsl code itself.
-So user error ought not to occur.
+The start position is the vertex position of the mesh. vColor is the vertex color if the model supports it, and the boolean data is represented by unsigned integers.
+This is because floats are 4 bytes in HLSL, whereas in C++, they are 1 byte.
+Preferably, this should be wrapped in a way that ensures conversion only happens when moving the data to the GPU, minimizing the possibility of user error.
+However, the only steps where this data is used are during the initial setup and in the HLSL code itself, so user error should not occur

-The following video provides an example of multiple meshes
+The following video provides an example for multiple meshes

 {{< video src="../../multipleMeshes.mp4" autoplay="false" loop="true" width="800" height="450" >}}

-For the buffer we created, we create a unordered access view.
-This is used to read and write to the buffer from our compute shaders.
-We also create a shader resource view, so our non compute shaders can read the data in their intended way.
-This will be done by our vertex shader to output the posision of each mesh representing a particle.
+For the buffer we created, we create an unordered access view.
+This allows our compute shaders to read from and write to the buffer.
+We also create a shader resource view so that our non-compute shaders can read the data as intended.
+Our vertex shader will use this to output the position of each mesh representing a particle

 ```c
 result = CreateBufferUAV(DX11::Device, myStructuredBuffer.Get(), myParticleUAV.GetAddressOf());